Towards a more sustainable and efficient way of producing fish in Kenya

 “Investing in identifying a good partner for your project takes time but may open up many doors for tackling challenges in the value chain that you operate in later”

-Kamuthanga Fish Farm which currently has 28 fish tanks and is on its way to reach its potential production capacity which stands at 200 tonnes.
+Kamuthanga Fish Farm currently has 28 fish tanks and is on its way to reach its potential production capacity which stands at 200 tonnes.
 Moreover, the farm now produces fingerlings for both its own production as well as for small scale farmers in the Machakos area.
 It thereby fulfils a role as the Nucleus farm within the Aquahub model, as a distribution point for fish feed and a training location for (prospective) fish farmers.
 The trainings are on a wide variety of subjects, such as on RAS technology and implementation, overall farm management, record keeping, feeding regime, and overall best practices in fish farming.

 The efforts of FoodTechAfrica and KMAP show that cooperation with local small scale farmers and external investors can form an ideal combination for a next step in achieving the Sustainable Development Goals and the 2015 Paris agreement.